 The Intensity is a one-of-a-kind 37’ Gamefisherman with Captain Mike Sheeder at the helm.
-Designed and built specifically for billfishing in Central American waters, she has speed, comfort, and maneuverability, with a cruising speed of up to 30 knots.
-The Intensity is powered by twin Cummins motors, giving her 900-h.p.
+Designed and built specifically for billfishing in Central American waters, she has maneuverability, comfort, and speed—powered by twin 900-h.p.
+Cummins motors with a cruising speed of up to 30 knots.

-The Makina is a new addition to the fleet.
+The Makina is a newer addition to the fleet.
 She is a 2001, 36’ Out Island Express powered by Cummins 450HP C-Series motors.
-With a 26-knot cruise, top of the line tackle, AC in the cabin and the common area and a very experienced and fun Captain Juanga at the wheel.
+With a 26-knot cruise, top of the line tackle, air conditioning in the cabin and common area, she is the perfect platform to fish from.
+The experienced and fun Captain Juanga is at the wheel.